aminomancer/uc.css.js/README.md

 #### [Open Bookmarks, History, etc. in New Tabs](/JS/openBookmarksHistoryEtcInNewTabs.uc.js):

 In vanilla Firefox, `browser.tabs.loadBookmarksInTabs` only affects bookmark items.
 When you enable this pref and left-click a bookmark (e.g., in the bookmarks toolbar or menu) it opens in a new tab instead of in the current tab.
 But if you left-click a history entry or a synced tab, it will still open in the current tab.
 So you'd have to middle click or ctrl+click to avoid losing your current tab's navigation state.
 This script just makes that preference apply to history and synced tabs too.
 It works in every place in the UI (that I'm aware of) from which bookmarks, history or synced tabs can be opened.
-If you find something this doesn't apply to, please post an [issue](/../../issues/).
+If you find something this doesn't apply to, please post an [issue][issues].
 This script only changes the behavior of `browser.tabs.loadBookmarksInTabs` — you still need to set this pref to true if you want to see any effect.

 #### [Open Bookmark in Container Tab (context menu)](/JS/openBookmarkInContainerTab.uc.js):